neonwatty/x-search-pro/README.md

 1. Make changes to source files
 2. Go to `chrome://extensions/`
-3. Click the refresh icon on the X Search Tabs card
+3. Click the refresh icon on the X Search Pro card
 4. Test on x.com or twitter.com

 ### Debugging